Inside the Systems

 Service and documentation: When you receive care, the provider documents what was done.
 Diagnoses are coded using ICD-10 codes.
 Procedures are coded using CPT or HCPCS codes.
 These codes, along with your insurance information, form the basis of the claim.

 Claim submission: Providers submit claims electronically to insurers (or to clearinghouses that route claims).
 The claim includes patient information, provider information, diagnosis codes, procedure codes, charges, and dates of service.
 Most claims are submitted within days of service.
+The vast majority of claims are now submitted electronically, as required under HIPAA's electronic transaction standards.

 Adjudication: The insurer's system processes the claim through a series of automated checks.
 It verifies that you were enrolled on the service date, that the provider is in-network (if applicable), that the services are covered benefits, and that any required prior authorization was obtained.
 It applies medical necessity rules and bundling edits.
+The majority of claims are auto-adjudicated, meaning no human reviewer is involved unless the claim is flagged for exceptions.

 Pricing: For covered services, the system calculates payment based on contracted rates (for in-network providers) or allowed amounts (for out-of-network).
 It determines how the cost splits between the insurer and patient based on deductibles, copays, and coinsurance.